Limited-timeFree scans and removals, no strings attached.Start free

 You don't need a lawyer to send a notice.
 The mechanics:

-1. Write to the broker.
+2. Write the notice.
 Cite NJSA §47:1B-1 et seq. by name.
-State that you're a covered person.
+State that you're a covered person under the statute.
+Don't claim a category you don't qualify for, that gets the notice tossed.

-4. Send by email if the broker publishes a privacy contact.
-Send by certified mail to the broker's registered agent if you want a paper trail.
+5. Send it.
+Email if the broker publishes a privacy contact, certified mail to the registered agent if you want a delivery receipt that's bulletproof in court.

-If the broker doesn't comply, you have grounds to sue in NJ Superior Court — that's the legal basis to file.
-The 2023 amendments made the $1,000 per-violation liquidated damages mandatory and added punitive damages for willful or reckless violations.
-The same amendments let you assign your claim to a third party — that's how Atlas Data Privacy Corp. files batched suits on behalf of thousands of officers.
+If the broker doesn't comply, you have grounds to sue in NJ Superior Court.
+The 2023 amendment also added an assignment right, you can transfer your claim to a third party that handles the litigation.
+That's how Atlas Data Privacy Corp files batched suits on behalf of thousands of officers.
 Many brokers comply rather than litigate.

 There's also a criminal hook.
 N.J.S.A.
 2C:20-31.1 makes it a crime to disclose covered home addresses or unpublished phone numbers with intent to expose a covered person to harassment or harm.
-That's a separate path — a prosecutor's call, not yours — but it exists.
+Third-degree felony if the disclosure leads to bodily injury.
+That's a separate path, a prosecutor's call, not yours, but it exists.

 Where it has teeth

-Atlas Data Privacy Corp. represents thousands of NJ officers.
-Since the 2023 expansion, they've filed batched Daniel's Law actions against more than 100 data brokers — 37+ consolidated civil cases pending in the District of New Jersey by late 2024.
-Settlements are confidential, but the volume tells you the law works.
-Most national brokers now have a dedicated intake process for Daniel's Law requests — a sign they'd rather process the request than face the suit.
+Atlas Data Privacy Corp represents thousands of NJ officers.
+Since the 2023 expansion, they've filed batched Daniel's Law actions against more than 100 data brokers.
+By late 2024 there were 37+ consolidated civil cases pending in the District of New Jersey alone.
+Settlements are confidential.
+The volume tells you the law works.
+Most national brokers now run a dedicated intake process for Daniel's Law requests because that's cheaper than defending the suits.

-The 3rd Circuit upheld the statute against broker First Amendment challenges in 2024.
-The NJ Supreme Court heard arguments in March 2026 on the scope of the law — what counts as a covered "disclosure," what counts as good-faith compliance.
+The New Jersey Supreme Court heard oral arguments in March 2026 on the contours of who counts as a "covered person" and what triggers the statutory-damages clock.
+The court is expected to clarify whether each republication is a separate violation, what counts as good-faith compliance, and whether a broker that takes down a record but leaves cached data live still owes damages.
 Decision pending.
 The statute is alive and being enforced while the court works through the edges.

 Where it doesn't reach

-• Out-of-state brokers with no NJ nexus: Some smaller brokers headquartered abroad or in states with weaker enforcement may ignore notices.
-The law applies to anyone who sells into NJ, but smaller actors take that as a risk to bet on.
+• Out-of-state brokers with no NJ nexus.
+Some smaller brokers headquartered abroad may ignore notices.
+The law applies to anyone who sells into NJ, but smaller actors take that as a risk.

 Where else this kind of law exists